Bettadapura: Temple

-There are 4 elephant statues, two on front and back, built at the base of the gOpuram (sanctum) near the beginning of the stairs or steps to the temple which is said to be made recently by one of Yadhu-clan kings Yadu (some unknown WoDeyAr/king) of Mysore or Wadiyar dynasty because the first elephant that lifted the Ambaari, (a 700 kg gold item that is displayed and taken on procession on an elephant on the occasion of world-famous 9 to 10-day Dasara festival that is celebrated across Karnataka, grandly in the cultural city, Mysore), was taken from this area (BeTTadha Pura).
+There are four elephant statues, two on front and back, built at the base of the Gopura (sanctum) near the beginning of the stairs or steps to the temple which is said to be made recently by one of Yadhu vamsha kings (clan of Wodeyar/King of Mysuru dynasty) of Mysore or Wodeyar dynasty because the first elephant(Jayamarthanda elephant) that lifted the Ambaari, (a 700 kg gold howdah that is displayed and taken on procession on an elephant on the occasion of world-famous 9 to 10-day Dasara festival that is celebrated across Karnataka, grandly in the cultural city, Mysore), was taken from this area (Bettadapura).

 There are 2 huge granite obelisks of around 30 feet tall (from the ground-level) at the beginning of the stairs to the hill, which easily weigh around 15-20,000 kilos each, and are placed in a pi-symbol-like format using a granite slab on these two obelisks.
 Many are not sure who made this and why, and how much feet it goes below the ground level to support its immense height and weight.
 There is a belief that if at all anyone manages to place a small stone on the horizontal stone slab placed on the obelisks, then their wishes will be fulfilled.
 A similar structure is also seen after few steps up on the stairway to the summit, but it is a very small one (around 8–10 feet tall).

 There is a huge dug-up well nearby the basement of the hill that has a huge hard rock slanted slightly on one of its sides.
 If you throw any kind of stone onto it, the stone you throw will break into some pieces for sure.
 This might be due to gravity, as the slanted rock is a few feet below the ground-level from where the stones are thrown.

-There is also a huge two-directional monolithic carved statue of Hindu demi-god, Hanumaan Hanuman, son of Vaayu, who is the Hindu god of air/wind, situated in the same hill but at just 100 steps or so on the left side of the main stairs to the hill summit.
+There is also a huge two-directional monolithic carved statue of Hindu god, Hanuman, son of Vaayu, who is the Hindu god of air/wind, situated in the same hill but at just 100 steps or so on the left side of the main stairs to the hill summit.
 This statue easily weighs around 15-20,000 kilos.
 The Hanuman is carved with keeping a Hindu legend in mind from one of the greatest and famous epics ever written, Ramayana, wherein the Hanuman becomes huge and places Lord Vishnu's avatar Rama on his shoulders while doing warfare with levitating Lanka king, Ravana on his Vimāna to the level of RAvaNA's vimAna.

-One of the unusual things noticeable, probably only here, is HanumAn is carved or depicted with right canine teeth (The statue depicts right side pose of HanumAn).
+One of the unusual things noticeable, probably only here, is Hanuman is carved or depicted with right canine teeth (The statue depicts right side pose of Hanuman).

-There is a lingam in front of the HanumAn mandhir (temple), which is very unusual and probably the only place in the world because lingam is associated with Lord Shiva and HanumAn is associated with Lord RAma!
+There is a Linga in front of the Hanuman mandir (temple), which is very unusual and probably the only place in the world because Linga is associated with Lord Shiva and Hanuman is associated with Lord Rama.